nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Threads in Studio app module

 For the most part, Studio app module uses only one thread (NVDA's main thread) to do its job.
 However, there are times when multiple threads are used - up to three can be active at a time: NVDA's main thread (announcing status changes, alarms, Cart Explorer and others), microphone alarm (a timer) and library scan (a background thread).
-Another situation threads are used is when background encoder monitoring is enabled (see the encoder routines article for details and use of threads there).
+Another situation threads are used is when background encoder monitoring is enabled (see the encoder routines section for details and use of threads there).

 The main reason for using threads is to prevent background tasks from blocking user input (commands will not work when a long running task is run from the main NVDA thread).
 This is more noticeable when library scan is active as you'll find out soon.
 For now, let's take a look at microphone alarm.